minprog/app-studio/40 Projects/60 Your Own/10 Assignment.md

 So, this is the final assignment and your best chance to make something of your own!
 There are two important constraints, however:

 - The application must use [Firebase](https://firebase.google.com/) as a database backend to store one or more types of data.
 Firebase should be integrated in the app as intended by official documentation.

-- The application concept may be based (but does not have to be) on a public API with open data.
-This should be a "live" API, where you can do requests from your app for more data; for example, using JSON.
+- The application is a variation of one of these two concepts:
+    - App allows showing items from an API, including details.
+Users can "favorite" certain items, and favorites lists are shared between users of the app.
+    - App offers quiz/trivia questions from an API.
+Users can answer questions and earn karma.
+Scores are shared between different users of the app

 ## Requirements

 This is the full set of requirements that we ask you to accommodate when designing and implementing your app:

 - Firebase must be used to save user data.
-- Firebase may be used to allow user logins, but data may also be shared between phones without requiring logins.
+- Firebase must be used to allow user logins, but data may also be shared between phones without requiring logins.
 - If practical, very small user data must be persisted on the phone, so as to provide a responsive app in case of network problems.
-- Not all data from the API needs to be saved on the phone once retrieved, it may be requested more than once.
+- Not all data from the API needs to be saved on the phone once retrieved, it may be requested more than once (mind limits set by the API provider!).
 - Even if killed, the app should generally resume in the same state as before.
 - Code should be organised well (keeping in mind the advice from Better Code Hub).
-- Code should be documented well (comments as well as READMEs).
+- Code should be documented well (comments, variable names, as well as READMEs).

-Discuss your app proposal with the TAs to ensure the scope is sufficient!
+Check your app proposal with the TAs to ensure the scope is sufficient!

 ## APIs